Gusts of over 100 km/h and record rainfall: nearly four months' worth of rain in 48 hours – LIVE

-In the last few hours, the island has been hit by torrential rains, with homes evacuated, roads blocked, and over a hundred firefighters called out for fallen trees, unsafe poles, cornices, roof tiles, and damaged billboards.
-Many bridges and roads, including the 195 Sulcitana, have been closed as a precaution.
+In the last few hours, the island has been hit by torrential rains, with homes evacuated, roads blocked, sirocco gusts reaching 100 km/h and storm surges with waves up to six meters high.
+Firefighters responded to over a hundred calls for fallen trees, unsafe poles, cornices, tiles, and damaged billboards.
+Many bridges and roads were closed as a precaution, including the 195 Sulcitana and some sections of the 389.

 LIVE UPDATES: